ohsnyt/ha-grist/README.md

 ### Initial Setup

 1. **Install the Integration:**
-   Copy the `grid_boost` folder to your Home Assistant `custom_components` directory.
+   Copy the `grist` folder to your Home Assistant `custom_components` directory.
 HACS installation will be added in a future release.

 2. **Add via Home Assistant UI:**
    Go to *Settings → Devices & Services → Add Integration* and search for "Grid Boost".
 Install the Grid Boost integration.